 Clean Water Act/Section 404 (P.L.
-95-217): Section 404 affects land management along the river by requiring any project that would discharge dredged or fill material into the river or an adjacent wetland to receive a permit from the Army Corps of Engineers (in consultation with the U.S. Environmental Protection Agency [EPA]).
-This program is described further in the "Channel, Banks, and Wetlands" portion of Subsection 4.1.2: Water Resources Management.
+95-217): Section 404 affects land management along the river by requiring any project that would discharge dredged or fill material into the river or an adjacent wetland to receive a permit from the Army Corps of Engineers of Subsection 4.1.2: Water Resources Management.